Ned Irish: Basketball

-In 1946, he was one of the 11 founders of the Basketball Association of America, which merged with the National Basketball League three years later to become the National Basketball Association (the modern NBA).
+In 1946, Irish was one of the 11 founders of the Basketball Association of America, which merged with the National Basketball League three years later to become the National Basketball Association (the modern NBA).
+Irish successfully vied to get the franchise over Max Kase on the strength of his ties to Madison Square Garden.
 He insisted that home teams keep their own admissions revenue, which was advantageous to teams in major markets such as the Knicks.
+Irish made more money off college basketball promotions into the 1950s, and referred to the Knicks as a "tax write-off".

+To get his way in negotiations against other teams, Irish would threaten to fold the Knicks, which in the early days would have been devastating to small-market teams.
+This became a less credible threat by the 1960s, when the Knicks were very profitable for Madison Square Garden.
 When the American Basketball Association was competing against the NBA in the late 1960s, he was an early advocate for merger, arguing that teams in rival leagues bidding for players would lead to contracts that couldn't be sustained by team revenues.
 The leagues merged in 1976.

 Irish served as president of the Knicks from 1946 until 1974.
-He was mostly known as a hands-off president, as his skills lied in promotion rather than technical knowledge of the game.
+He was mostly known as a hands-off president, as his skills lay in promotion rather than technical knowledge of the game.
 After initial coach Joe Lapchick left, Irish did take a more direct role but the team struggled.
 After Red Holzman became coach, Irish took a less active role again.
 Knicks analyst Alan Hahn wrote that Irish was not "beloved" and was known as cold and unapproachable.